A notebook for fiction writers and aspiring novelists. An editor’s perspective.

 Elliot and Peter Dumas talk about the hacked Intek secrets.

 Dumas believes the data is highly confidential, perhaps even

 military secrets.
 He tells Elliot to drop the matter.
 Too dangerous

 for them to pursue.
 Elliot reluctantly agrees—but end the scene

-—but conversation probably about Dumas.
-Did he or not kill
+but their conversation’s probably about Dumas.
+Did he or not kill Elliot?

 Niki Song took a ticket stub and pulled her Celica….

 Niki meets with agent Mitch Raleigh.
 She confirms

 that her undercover status has not been compromised by the murder.